huijing/huijing.github.io/_posts/2017-01-04-hosting-static-site-gitlab-pages.md

 date: January 04, 2017
 tags: [gitlab-pages]
 ---
 I've always hosted my static site projects on [GitHub Pages](https://pages.github.com/) and honestly, it's been great.
 Setup takes no time (maybe because I've done it so many times before), especially since GitHub [simplified the publishing process](https://github.com/blog/2228-simpler-github-pages-publishing).
-But because <span class="emoji">&#x1F3B6;</span> I'm just a sucker for pain <span class="emoji">&#x1F3B6;</span>(*insert music to Sucker for Pain from the Suicide Squad OST* ), I decided to give [GitLab Pages](https://pages.gitlab.io/) a try instead.
+But because <span class="emoji" role="img" tabindex="0" aria-label="musical notes">&#x1F3B6;</span> I'm just a sucker for pain <span class="emoji" role="img" tabindex="0" aria-label="musical notes">&#x1F3B6;</span>(*insert music to Sucker for Pain from the Suicide Squad OST* ), I decided to give [GitLab Pages](https://pages.gitlab.io/) a try instead.

 It's not that GitLab Pages is bad, far from it.
 But doing anything for the first time (even setting up GitHub Pages) will be a little bit tricky.
 Also, GitLab Pages is slightly harder to setup but provides much more flexibility, so weigh your pros and cons.
 [Jekyll](https://jekyllrb.com/) is my static site generator of choice.